 - Applicants must be residents of Tennessee, Mississippi or Arkansas.

-- Applicants must be 21 years old.
+- Applicants must be at least 21 years old or older.

 - If married, applicants must have been married for at least one year.